apecloud/kubeblocks.io/blog/kubeblocks-on-kata.md

 ---
 slug: kubeblocks-on-kata
 title: KubeBlocks on Kata
-description: How do you increase your
+description: How do you increase your container security with Kata.
-date: 2024-01-26
+date: 2024-05-28
 authors:
   name: dullboy
   url: https://github.com/nayutah